Safe, Effective Birth Control

 Before Surgery

-2. Aspirin and Non-steroidal anti-inflammatory medication may increase bleeding.
+1. Please download, print and sign the Vasectomy Consent Form and bring with you on the day of the Vasectomy.
+This can be completed at the clinic when you arrive for your appointment.2.
+Aspirin and Non-steroidal anti-inflammatory medication may increase bleeding.
 Try not to take these for a week before your vasectomy.
 This is not 100% essential though and if you really need these you can continue to take them.

-4. To further reduce the risk of infection, thoroughly bathe the scrotum and groin the day before and the morning of the surgery.
+5. To further reduce the risk of infection, thoroughly bathe the scrotum and groin the day before and the morning of the surgery.

-5. Several hours after surgery, take any preoperative medications as directed.
+7. Several hours after surgery, take any preoperative medications as directed.